Topological superradiant state in Fermi gases with cavity induced spin-orbit coupling

-Here, as the system is already in the SR state when the SR--TSR phase boundary is crossed, the satisfaction of the nesting condition leads to a peak in the variation of the cavity field instead.
-Alternatively, the formation of the peak can be understood from the vantage of the band inversion at the topological phase boundary.
-As $\eta_A$ increases past the phase boundary, band with state 2 becomes heavily occupied due to the band inversion.
-As the energy difference between the band with state 2 and that with state 3 is much smaller than that between bands with state 1 and 4, atom-photon scatterings, which involve cavity-assisted inter-band couplings, are easier to occur when the system is in the TSR state.
-Thus the abrupt change in the atom-photon scattering ability at the gap closing point gives rise to a peak in the rate of change of the average cavity photon number.
+Here, as the system is already in the SR state when the SR--TSR phase boundary is crossed, satisfaction of the nesting condition leads to a peak in the variation of the cavity field instead.
+Alternatively, the formation of the peak can be understood in terms of band inversion at the topological phase boundary.
+As $\eta_A$ increases past the phase boundary, the band with state 2 becomes heavily occupied owing to band inversion.
+As the energy difference between the band with state 2 and that with state 3 is much smaller than that between the bands with states 1 and 4, atom--photon scattering, which involves cavity-assisted interband coupling, occurs more easily when the system is in the TSR state.
+Thus, the abrupt change in the atom--photon scattering ability at the gap closing point gives rise to a peak in the rate of change of the average cavity photon number.